ml-jku/LaM-SLidE/index.md

 # Introduction
 Understanding the dynamics of spatial systems is a fundamental challenge in many scientific and engineering domains.
 In this paper, we focus on spatial dynamical systems, where *scenes* are composed of distinguishable entities at defined spatial locations.
-Modeling temporal trajectories of such entities quickly becomes challenging, especially when:
+Modeling temporal trajectories of such entities quickly becomes challenging, especially when

   * stochasticity is involved, and
-  * when entities should be *traceable*.
+  * entities should be *traceable*.

 A prime example is molecular dynamics, where trajectories of individual atoms are modeled via Langevin dynamics, which accounts for omitted degrees of freedom